PONTBSCommon/vm-rnxt/from-scratch/README.md

 - `cd` into the `from-scratch/` folder.
 - run the command `vagrant up`
   - vagrant will install the necessary plugins and download ubuntu
+  - you may see `==> default: Disk cannot be decreased in size.
+51200 MB requested but disk is already 65536 MB.` This is fine.
 - once complete, run `vagrant ssh`
 - on first boot tools will install.
 - follow the on screen prompts.